-When you use a grow light I recommend 12 hours on followed by 8 hours of darkness and rest.
+When you use a grow light, I recommend 14-16 hours of artificial light followed by at least 8 hours of darkness and rest.

-3. Yellow leaves due to use of fertilizer
+3. Yellow leaves due to the use of fertilizer

-But it does depend on whether you are dealing with younger seedling or more mature and even older plants.
+But it does depend on whether you are dealing with younger seedlings or more mature and even older plants.

-When plant leaves turn yellow on mature plants it could be a sign of nitrogen deficiency.
-But before you add a high nitrogen fertilizer you should ask yourself
+When plant leaves turn yellow on mature plants, it could be a sign of nitrogen deficiency.
+But before you add a high-nitrogen fertilizer, you should ask yourself the following question:

 Is it mature or young leaves that are turning yellow?